mohammednawas8/EasyFood/README.md

 - Room : Save meals in local database.
 - MVVM & LiveData : Saperate logic code from views and save the state in case the screen configuration changes.
 - Coroutines : do some code in the background.
+- view binding : instead of inflating views manually view binding will take care of that.
 - Glide : Catch images and load them in imageView.